miguel-ara/miguel-ara/README.md

 ### :man_technologist: About Me
-I am an AI engineer from Madrid, Spain.
+I am a Math and AI engineer from Madrid, Spain.

 - 👯 Learning new skills in NLP and Deep Learning...